SGBC/course/docs/nbis_annotation/practical_session/practical2_sub_makerAbinit.md

----
-layout: default
-title:  'Exercise - Running Maker with ab-initio predictions'
----

-# Making an abinitio evidence drived annotation with MAKER
+# Making an abinitio evidence-driven annotation with MAKER

 The recommended way of running Maker is in combination with one or more ab-initio profile models.
 Maker natively supports input from several tools, including augustus, snap and genemark.
 The choice of tool depends a bit on the organism that you are annotating - for example, GeneMark-ES is mostly recommended for fungi, whereas augustus and snap have a more general use.